Nathxniel/ppp/people/exe/STRATEGY.md

 # Training strategy

-This is the "algorithm" that will be used to train the brain.
+this is the "algorithm" that will be used to train the brain

+the mind seems to operate in a way that can be described "conscious" and "unconscious" (or "subconcious")

+the "conscious brain" (CB) and "unconscious brain" (UB) perhaps play different roles in learning

-conscious and unconscious parts of the brain play different parts in learning. we conjecture that[\*][cs]:
+therefore to reason about the functionality of the brain, first of all we conjecture that[\*][cs]:
-  - `(1) unconscious brain (UB) and conscious brain (CB) both have decision making capabilities`
-  - `(2) UB is larger than the CB`
-  - `(3) UB and CB can both be influenced`
+  - `(1) UB and CB can both be influenced`
-  - `(4) CB can influence UB`
+  - `(2) UB and CB can both influence each other`

+based on these conjectures and the sources in [src][./src], we create conjectures and operate under the principles they outline as to test their validity and effectiveness

+## A) - memories, opinions, personality
+`(3) the CB and UB work together to update UB;`
-  - `(5) UB stores concepts of "skills" and "priorities"`
+`(4) the UB stores memories, opinions and personality;`

+thoughts that sprout from the CB are based on some combination of experiences, memories, opinions and (current) personality, which we will define as the _state_ of the mind, and we conjecture that the state of the mind is stored in the UB

+the emotional responses to these thoughts are what provoke change in the state of the UB

-## when alone
+## B) - when in social environments

-we would like:
-  - CB to only positively influence UB towards goals
-  - CB to be used to reflect on recent interactions[\*][nt]

-we would not want:
-  - CB to "distract" UB from goals
+`(5) UB is larger than CB in some abstract notion of capacity;`

+social environments have too much information for the smaller CB to manage, so UB is most effective

+therefore, we would like UB to have more control in social environments[\*][nt]

+## C) - thinking
+`(6) "thinking" is done in CB;`

-therefore, CB is used to help the UB to develop and reinforce strategy _as best as possible_. time spent alone should be used to:
+we would like CB to only positively influence UB towards goals, therefore thinking should be used to help the UB to develop and reinforce strategy _as best as possible_

-### recite ambition (re-inforcement)
-`i want to...`
+e.g., "i want to..."
   - have
     a [_net worth_][nw] of £56 million
   - be recognised by
     [_everyone_][al]
+  - be liked by everyone
+    ([_all-positive social interactions_][ap])
   - have
-    [_all-positive_][ap] social interactions
-  - have
     proffesional knowledge of [_all computer systems_][cp]

-this can be done through ritual, prayer, or anything that is seen as significant[\*][nt].
+this can be done in many ways [\*][nt]

-### strategise (development)
-i.e. update STRATEGY.
-Conjecture: the CB and UB work together to update UB;

-CB creates a postulation contextualised by the current state of the UB.
-Through this context, if the postulation is viewed sufficiently relevant and positively influencing towards goals the UB will change to accomodate it - by adding to or updating the state of the UB.

-## when in social environments
-Conjecture: when in social environments, the UB seems to be more effective/ useful than CB. social environments have too much information for the smaller CB[\*][c4] to manage, so UB is most effective

-therefore, we would like UB to have more control in social environments and for CB to only be used to guide UB. similarly to [when alone][wa]:

-we would like:
-  - CB to only positively influence UB towards goals
-  - CB to be used when required (e.g. to [_empathise_][ei], or to have conversation)

-we would not want:
-  - CB to "distract" UB from goals

-UB is needed to exploit/explore as to train and utelise skills where appropriate.

-### minimize thought (focus)
-try to steer all thoughts towards these:
-  1. "how do i feel?"
-  2. "what do i really want to do _RIGHT NOW_?"

-don't think about abstract questions that would require extensive CB activity; avoid questions similar to:
-  - _"what are these people thinking about?"_
-  - _"how could i help this person in their life?"_

-remember:
-  - be [_positive_][cs]
-  - listen

-[si]: ../src/self_help
+[nt]: ./etc/notes.md

 [cs]: ./doc/strategyAxioms.md
-[nt]: ./etc/notes.md
 [nw]: ./doc/netWorth.md
 [al]: ./doc/quantitativePopularity.md
 [ap]: ./doc/positiveInteractions.md
 [cp]: ./doc/technicalKnowledge.md
-[c4]: ./STRATEGY.md "conjecture 4"
-[ei]: ../src/emotional_intelligence/danielGoleman.pdf "ref. on page 39"
-[wa]: ./STRATEGY.md "(above)"
-[dc]: ../src/self_help/perfectionism.pdf "ref. on page 81"